nmfs-ost/.github/profile/README.md

 This GitHub organization is for members of the [Office of Science and Technology (OST)](https://www.fisheries.noaa.gov/about/office-science-and-technology) and their collaborators.
 It also houses repositories for the [Office of Protected Resources (OPR)](https://www.fisheries.noaa.gov/about/office-protected-resources) and [NOAA Fisheries Advanced Technologies Strategic Initiatives](https://www.fisheries.noaa.gov/insight/advanced-technologies).

+## Code of Conduct

+The nmfs-ost organization follows the [Fisheries Integrated Toolbox Code of Conduct](https://github.com/nmfs-ost/FIT-resource-files/blob/main/CODE_OF_CONDUCT.md).

 ## How to find repositories?

 Click on repositories tab and search for a topic (stock-assessment, ggt, etc.) or program (e.g. the national stock assessment program, NSAP).